solarslurpi/GrowBuddies/docs/sphinxLearnings.md

 The command creates .rst files in the docs folder (that's why we start there) for each code file it finds in the \code directory.
 It also creates the modules.rst and code.rst files.
 This will create a [modules.rst file](modules.rst), as well as .rst files for the other growBuddy modules.

+## Include Text from another file
+[The LiteralInclude directive](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-literalinclude) is useful to place text from an external file.
+As noted in the docs, "_For example, to include the Python source file..._"

 ## Trailing White Spaces
 Sphinx HATES trailing white spaces in files.
 VS Code LOVES to put trailing white spaces in files.
 To change VS Code's mind to trim trailing spaces, go to preference/settings and turn on trim white spaces: